ABOUT THIS IMAGE

 Among our new program offerings is an entirely new set of walking tours with expert guides that will take visitors to various historic sites throughout Central Virginia: learn about Thomas Jefferson’s Academical Village at the University of Virginia with renowned architectural historian Richard Guy Wilson; explore the Jewish history of Charlottesville with scholar Phyllis Leffler; get a behind-the-scenes tour of James Monroe’s Highland; and go deep inside Crozet’s Blue Ridge Tunnel in the mountains.
 All tours are free and open to the public.
 No tickets or reservations are required.
 Visit our updated Events Calendar for all the latest information about upcoming tours or contact us with any questions.

 Schedule: September 2018 — May 2019

-On the evening of every third Friday of each month, from September 2018 through May 2019, we will host a free public lecture and discussion at 7p in the Meeting Room at Cville Coffee on McIntire Road downtown.
+On the evening of every third Friday of each month, from September 2018 through May 2019, we will host a free public lecture and discussion at 7p in City Space on Charlottesville’s Downtown Mall.
 Speakers and topics will include: Historian and artist John Mason on the African-American portraiture of photographer Rufus Holsinger; architectural historian Edward Lay on the Classical Architecture of “Jefferson Country;” historian Preston Reynolds on the tragic story of eugenics at the University of Virginia; and much more.
 All our public lectures include Powerpoint-style presentations with rarely seen historic images.
 Click the button below for a full schedule and all details.
 You can also check the Events Calendar.
 Follow us on Facebook and check out the Blog for all the latest updates.
 These lectures are all free and open to the public.
+No tickets or reservations are ever required.
 Seating is limited, so please plan to arrive early.

 The Community Series